tangramor/redmine_docker/README.md

 ### Add Plugins

 For example, install [redmine_agile](https://www.redmineup.com/pages/plugins/agile).
-You registered an email to get the download link for the free edition and downloaded redmine_agile-x_x_x-light.zip.
+You registered an email to get the download link for the free edition and downloaded **redmine_agile-x_x_x-light.zip**.
 Copy this file to `/home/redmine/plugins` (in my case), and execute following commands:

 ```bash
 # enter container